robertbaker13/phase-0-handbook/coding-references/driver-code.md

 Say you create a really cool ruby method that took you a long time to write.

-lets say that I have a file called start_up.rb
+Let's say that I have a file called start_up.rb
 ```ruby

 def algorithm_for_my_start_up